Barre Savings Bank & Trust Company (Barre, VT)

 Cause Details

-State Bank Commissioner Carpenter closed the bank after a hasty examination of the books following the run.
+Closed by State Bank Commissioner G. B. Carpenter after a hasty examination following the run.

 Newspaper Excerpt

-The Barre Savings Bank and Trust Co. was closed today by State Bank Commissioner Carpenter after a hasty examination of the books.
+The Barre Savings Bank and Trust Co. was closed today by the state bank commissioner George P. Carpenter after a hasty examination of the books.

 Source